trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### OnlyKey Quick Setup {#quick-setup}

 {% include important.html content="Quick setup is the quickest way to set up a new OnlyKey and there are no apps required.
-However, to take advantage of many of the OnlyKey features the OnlyKey app is required." %}
+However, a computer with a US layout keyboard is required and to take advantage of many of the OnlyKey features the OnlyKey app is required." %}

 To complete OnlyKey quick setup follow the instructions below: